 150. Conflict Prevention Program.

-The program employs a program for funding projects that will prevent depredation from grizzly bears and wolves.
-The protocols for determining approvals and funding can be found on the Office of Species Conservation website at www.species.idaho.gov.
+The program employs a program for funding projects that assists to prevent depredation from.
+Protocols for determining approvals and funding can be found on the Office of Species Conservation website at www.species.idaho.gov.
 (11-12-24)T

 151. -- 999.
 (Reserved)